 2) How hard is a master’s compared to an undergraduate degree?

 The reality is somewhat in the middle.
 Master’s courses are structured in the same way as the undergraduate courses but the amount of preparation required for the tests and classes is higher.
-More background studies and more studies in general are required to be able to compared the classes.
+More background studies and more studies, in general, are required to be able to compare the classes.
 Every class requires a lot of self- dependent study and the hand-holding done as compared to the undergraduate degree is much lesser.
 Of course, you will have to work a bit harder than you did in your undergraduate studies, which is what we told Lucy too!
 Preparing for classes meant I got more out of them (with no need to fear that dreaded ‘imposter syndrome’).
-And by the time my essays came around you will have plenty of ideas to choose from.
+And by the time my essays came around, you will have plenty of ideas to choose from.

 3) Do you require this additional degree to be successful in your career?